 The firm conducts periodic audits of a sample of its personnel to monitor compliance with certain of its independence policies.
-In the audits conducted during the twelve-month period ended August 31, 2019, the firm identified that 34 percent of the partners and principals and 29 percent of the managing directors and managers who were audited had not reported financial relationships that were required to be reported in accordance with the firm's policies.
-These high rates of non-compliance with the firm's policies, which are designed to provide compliance with applicable independence regulatory requirements, provide cause for concern, especially considering that these individuals are required to certify on a semi-annual basis that that they have complied with the firm's independence policies and procedures.
+In the audits conducted during the twelve-month period ended August 31, 2020, the firm identified that 25% of the partners and principals and 39% of the managing directors and managers who were audited had not reported financial relationships that were required to be reported in accordance with the firm's policies.
+This high rate of non-compliance with the firm's policies, which are designed to provide compliance with applicable independence regulatory requirements, provides cause for concern, especially considering that these individuals are required to certify on a semi-annual basis that they have complied with the firm's independence policies and procedures.